 The default value of a text field in the text box can be set by using the DefaultResponse parameter of the InputBox() method.
 DefaultResponse is the argument of the InputBox() function.

 Q9.
 What is Progress Bar in UI Windows Forms?

 This is the frequently asked WinForms Interview Questions in an interview.
-The Progress Bar in Windows UI Forms is the status bar to represent or display the progressing information of the running operations to the user especially the operations which do run for longer times.
+The Progress Bar in Windows UI Forms is the status bar to represent or display the progressing information of the running operations to the user, especially the operations that run for longer times.
 It supports displaying two values on a single progress bar.

 The different types of background operations carried out by Windows Forms are as below: